-8 Nominations A nomination must be made in writing and be signed by all or a majority of the owners or occupiers of the property (or if the owner or occupier is a body corporate, be signed by an officer of the body corporate) in accordance with the Local Government (Elections) Regulations 1997 .
+A nomination must be made in writing and be signed by all or a majority of the owners or occupiers of the property (or if the owner or occupier is a body corporate, be signed by an officer of the body corporate) in accordance with the Local Government (Elections) Regulations 1997 .
 If you are a nominee you must give the nomination to the local government with this form unless the CEO requires the written notice of the nomination to be incorporated into this form.
-If a body corporate or group of people owns or occupies more than one property in a district, a nomination applies to all of those properties.
-Duration of enrolment of occupiers If you are an occupier and your enrolment eligibility claim is accepted it will expire in accordance with section 4.33 of the Local Government Act 1995 (this will usually be 6 months after the holding of the second ordinary election after your claim was accepted).
-If you wish to continue to qualify as an elector after than, you will need to make another enrolment eligibility claim.
-Confidentiality Your date of birth, phone and fax numbers and email address supplied in this form will be kept confidential and will be used only by the local government and the Western Australian Electoral Commission for the purpose of preparing local government electoral rolls.
-Where to send your form When you have completed and signed this form, send it to the Chief Executive Officer of your local government.
+If a body corporate or group of people owns or occupies more than one property in a district, a nomination applies to all of those properties. property in a district, a nonlination applies to an or mose properties.
+If you are an occupier and your enrolment eligibility claim is accepted it will expire in accordance with section 4.33 of the Local Government Act 1995 (this will usually be 6 months after the holding of the second ordinary election after your claim was accepted).
+If you wish to continue to qualify as an elector after thanthat, you will need to make another enrolment eligibility claim.
+Your date of birth, phone and fax numbers and email address supplied in this form will be kept confidential and will be used only by the local government and the Western Australian Electoral Commission for the purpose of preparing local government electoral rolls.
+When you have completed and signed this form, send it to the Chief Executive Officer of your local government.
 You may send it by post, by fax or by other electronic means so long as it is capable of being printed in its entirety, including a signature.
 If you send it by fax or electronically you should check that it has been received.

-[Form 2 amended in Gazette 21 Jan 2005 p.
+[Form 2 amended in Gazette 25 Jan 2001 p.
+588-9; 21 Jan 2005 p.
 268; 18 Mar 2005 p.
 976.]